christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

       easy_install numpy

+    `easy_install` will install the package in the `lib` directory corresponding to the Python executable.
+Since I'm using `/home/christopher/miniconda2/bin/python`, the package has been installed in

+      /home/christopher/miniconda2/lib/python2.7/site-packages

 - `pip` (and `pip3`) is a more recent Python 2 (respectively Python3) package management system which has become a better alternative to `easy_install` for installing Python packages.
 It is included by default for Python 2 >=2.7.9 or Python 3 >=3.4 , otherwise requires to be installed: